Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 #### Output:

-A's favorite is ramen, B's is sushi and curry, and C's is ramen.
+A's favorite is ramen, B's is sushi, ramen and curry, and C's is ramen.

 #### Business Insight: